The humble one-pager has a simple name, but in reality, it’s anything but one dimensional.

 Training and development one pagers

 Ensuring team members have the skills they need and follow the right procedures is an ideal use for one pagers in a business of any size.
-Here are a few examples and templates to get you started:
+You can include things like:

 While this one pager was designed to keep track of equipment, you could easily modify it to make sure other procedures — particularly ones you’ve recently put in place — are followed.
-Research has shown that writing things on paper (or a tablet) can improve information retention, so your training and development one pagers should be printer-friendly.
+Science Daily Research has shown that writing things on paper (or a tablet) can improve information retention, so your training and development one pagers should be printer-friendly.

 Create individualized learning and development plans for your employees with this template.
 Modify it to list things like courses they’ll complete, certifications they can earn or new tasks they want to take on.